Skip to content

 Section titled “9.1.3 Models for Distributed Memory Systems”

-When computation scales beyond a single machine to clusters of interconnected nodes, the shared-memory assumption breaks down.
-Programming models for these systems must confront the physical reality of distributed memory, making data locality and explicit communication first-class concerns.
+When computation extends beyond a single machine to clusters of interconnected nodes, the shared-memory assumption becomes invalid.
+Programming models for these systems must address the physical reality of distributed memory, prioritizing data locality and explicit communication.

-By forcing the programmer to manage all data placement and inter-process communication explicitly, MPI provides maximum control over the parallel execution on a distributed system.
-While this makes it more complex than shared-memory models, its portability and scalability have made it an enduring and essential tool in the field of high-performance computing.20
+MPI’s Design Philosophy: By requiring explicit management of data placement and inter-process communication, MPI offers maximum control over parallel execution in distributed systems.
+Though more complex than shared-memory models, its portability and scalability have made it fundamental to high-performance computing.20

 9.1.4 Models for Heterogeneous and Accelerator-Based Systems